Roland Iljadhi

 Roland Iljadhi (born 18 August 1963) is an Albanian retired footballer, who played as a defender for Flamurtari Vlorë.

 Club career

-A soon as Albanians were free to leave the country after the end of the communist era, Iljadhi moved abroad to play alongside compatriot Alfred Ferko in neighboring Greece for Panachaiki Patras.
+As soon as Albanians were free to leave the country after the end of the communist era, Iljadhi moved abroad to play alongside compatriot Alfred Ferko in neighboring Greece for Panachaiki Patras.

 International career

 He made his debut for Albania in an October 1987 European Championship qualification match against Romania and earned a total of 4 caps, scoring no goals.

 His final international was a May 1990 European Championship qualification match against Iceland.